seanbyd/seanbyd.github.io/_posts/2024-08-18-deploy-an-open-liberty-instanton-app-to-openshift-local.md

     NAME                             HOST/PORT                                                                        PATH   SERVICES                         PORT    TERMINATION   WILDCARD liberty-to-openshift-instanton   liberty-to-openshift-instanton-liberty-to-openshift-instanton.apps-crc.testing          liberty-to-openshift-instanton   <all>                 None

 Now curl to the route.
+I have found when testing on my PC the curl can take a little while to return a response.

 ````cmd
 curl -vk liberty-to-openshift-instanton-liberty-to-openshift-instanton.apps-crc.testing